wRothbard/birthstones/README.md

 ## Changes:
-'!' is for bugs in 2012 version that are fixed (as opposed to features that were changed/added) in this fork
+'!' (near bottom) is for bugs in 2012 version that are fixed (as opposed to features that were changed/added) in this fork
+* (2017-05-14) Added improved ruby item, mineral, & (realistic mode) block textures
+* (2017-03-23) Added improved peridot (realistic mode) block texture
 * (2017-03-21) Added improved peridot item&mineral textures
 * (2017-03-20) Added improved opal item texture (finished all except optional realistic mode opal block)
 * (2017-03-20) Change garnet from Spessartine to pomegranate seed colored Rhodolite to reflect the original meaning of the word garnet (comes from the word pomegranate) -- see  and  https://www.americangemsociety.org/en/garnet-history